Chicory

 • Chicory’s milky latex can cause dermatitis (skin irritation) in humans.

-Learn to identify Chicory: use the images presented on this profile page to learn how to identify Chicory.
+Learn to identify Chicory: use the images on this profile page to learn how to identify Chicory.

 DO: